Iterable/iterable-swift-sdk/README.md

 > &#x26A0; In prior versions of the SDK, it was necessary to explicitly set the
 > `IterableAPI.pushIntegrationName` property.
 This property now defaults to
-> the bundle ID of the app, so it's no longer necessary modify it unless you're
+> the bundle ID of the app, so it's no longer necessary to modify it unless you're
 > using a custom integration name (different from the bundle ID).
 To view your
 > existing integrations, navigate to **Settings > Mobile Apps**.